dimacio/personal-website-cookiecutter/READme.md

 `pip install "cookiecutter>=1.4.0"`

-Now run it against this repo:
+2. Run it against this repo:

 `cookiecutter https://github.com/vladdoster/Personal-Website-Cookiecutter/`

-You'll be prompted for some values.
-Provide them, then a cli tool will be created for you.
+3. You'll be prompted for some values.
+Provide them, then a website will be created for you.

-Warning: After this point, change 'Vlad Doster', 'vladdoster', etc to your own information.

 Answer the prompts with your own desired options.
 For example: